-The Audit Committee establishes audit policies and the division of duties, etc., and in accordance with those policies and duties, monitors and verifies the establishment and operation of the Nomura Group's internal control system, and carries out audits concerning the legality, validity, and efficiency of the execution of duties by directors and executive officers.
-The chairperson of the Audit Committee also serves as the chairperson of the Audit and Supervisory Committee of Nomura Securities, including two outside Audit and Supervisory Committee of Nomura Securities, including two outside Audit and Supervisory Committee of Nomura Securities, including two outside Audit and Supervisory Committee members, and three Audit Mission Directors.
-The Audit Committee conducts audits in an effective and efficient manner in cooperation with the internal control divisions, and the audit and supervisory committee members and corporate auditors of subsidiaries other than Nomura Securities, as well as with the Internal Audit Division and the accounting auditor.
+The Audit Committee establishes audit policies and the division of duties among its members, etc., and in accordance with those policies and duties, monitors and verifies the establishment and operation of the Nomura Group's internal control system and carries out audits concerning the legality, validity, and efficiency of the execution of duties by directors and executive officers.
+The chairperson of the Audit Committee also serves as the chairperson of the Audit and Supervisory Committee of Nomura Securities, the Company's main subsidiary.
+The Audit Committee engages in audit activities in cooperation with the Audit and Supervisory Committee, including two outside Audit and Supervisory Committee members, and three Audit Mission Directors of Nomura Securities.
+The Audit Committee conducts audits in an effective and efficient manner also in cooperation with the internal control divisions and with the audit committee members, audit and supervisory committee members, and corporate auditors of domestic and foreign subsidiaries other than Nomura Securities, as well as with the Internal Audit Division and the accounting auditor.
 The Audit Committee conducts self-evaluations each year to clarify issues, thereby enhancing audit activities.
-The Audit Committee also monitors and verifies the performance of the accounting auditor's duties, conducts annual evaluations, and provides feedback on the results of such evaluations to the accounting auditor.